PaloAltoNetworks/iron-skillet/docs/viz_guide_panos.rst

 IronSkillet provides only 3 profiles for URL excluding the Inbound and Internal used in the other profiles.
 The IronSkillet assumption is that only outbound requests may be accessing malicious sites.
+In IronSkillet 10.1 added advanced URL Filtering changes, specifically updated real-time-detection categories to alert for all 3 profiles.

 Object > Security Profiles > URL-Filtering : Outbound-URL
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++